XinghanChen1999/XinghanChen1999.github.io/index.md

 </div>
 <br>

-My current research focuses on measuring global cityscapes using Street View images and constructing a cultural genealogy (my master's thesis topic).
+My master's thesis focuses on measuring global cityscapes using Street View images and constructing a cultural genealogy.
 I excel in using quantitative methods such as spatial analysis (ArcGIS), deep learning, and machine vision to analyze spatial issues and measure urban quality.

 ---